Casualty Recording

 U.S. forces conducted the first known drone strike in Yemen in 2002, and have conducted periodic strikes against Al-Qaeda since 2009.
 In late 2023, Houthi militants began attacking shipping in the Red Sea in support of Palestinian militants in Gaza.
 In response, US-led forces began a campaign against the Houthis, with an escalation March-May 2025. […]

-In September 2024, the Israeli military began a major conflict with the Lebanese militant group Hezbollah, following a year of escalating tensions and border strikes.
-A ceasefire deal in late November 2024 saw the intensity of violence decrease though Israel continues to launch sporadic strikes across the country.
-Airwars has documented numerous allegations of civilian […]
+In September 2024, the Israeli military began a major conflict with Lebanese group Hezbollah, following a year of escalating tensions and border strikes.
+A ceasefire in late November 2024 saw the intensity of violence decrease though Israel continued launching sporadic strikes.
+On March 2, 2026, against the backdrop of a war led by U.S. and […]

 Key Incidents